Cannibal-Turtle/rss-feed/README.md

   - `paid_feed_url`: If site has URL for paid feed
   - `comments_feed_url`: If site has URL for comments.
   - `translator`: Your username on that site
   - `host_logo`: The URL for the hosting site's logo
+  - `coin_emoji`: currency used for paid chapters like "🔥" or "🪙"
   - `novels`: A dictionary that maps each novel title to:
     - `discord_role_id`: The Discord role ID
     - `novel_url`: The manual URL for the novel’s main page